DavideR95/personal-page/content/authors/admin/_index.md

 last_name: Rucci
 role: PhD Student
 highlight_name: true
-title: Davide Rucci
+title: Davide Rucci (he/him)
 first_name: Davide
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Davide Rucci is a PhD student at the Computer Science dept. of the University of Pisa.
-{style="text-align: justify;"}
+His research research interests include the design of algorithms and data structures on graphs, algorithm engineering, enumeration.